Phoebe Snow: Career

 In 1995, Snow participated in The Wizard of Oz in Concert: Dreams Come True at the Lincoln Center in New York City, singing a distinctive medley of "If I Only Had a Brain; a Heart; the Nerve".
 In addition, the concert featured performances by Jewel, Joel Grey, Roger Daltrey, and Jackson Browne, among others.
 An album of the concert was released on compact disc on Rhino Records as catalog number R2 72405.

 Snow joined with the pop group Zap Mama, who recorded its own version of Snow's "Poetry Man" in an impromptu duet on the PBS series Sessions at West 54th.
-Hawaiian girl group Nā Leo Pilimehana also had a hit on the Adult Contemporary chart in 1999 with its cover version of "Poetry Man".
+Hawaiian girl group Na Leo Pilimehana also had a hit on the Adult Contemporary chart in 1999 with its cover version of "Poetry Man".

 In May 1998, Snow received the Cultural Achievement Award from New York City Mayor Rudolph Giuliani.

 Snow performed for US President Bill Clinton, First Lady Hillary Clinton, and his cabinet at Camp David in 1999.

 In 2003, Snow released her album Natural Wonder on Eagle Records, containing 10 original tracks, her first original material in 14 years.
 Snow performed at Howard Stern's wedding in 2008, and made a special appearance in the film Noah's Arc: Jumping the Broom as herself.
 Some of her music was also featured on the soundtrack of the film.
 Her Live album (2008) featured many of her hits as well as a cover of "Piece of My Heart".

 Personal life and death

 Between 1975 and 1978 Snow was married to Phil Kearns (who later came out as gay).
 She had a daughter, Valerie Rose, who was born with severe brain damage.
 Snow resolved not to institutionalize Valerie, and cared for her at home until Valerie died on March 19, 2007, at the age of 31.
 Snow's efforts to care for Valerie nearly ended her career.
 She continued to take voice lessons, and she studied opera informally.

 Snow resided in Bergen County, New Jersey, and in her later years she embraced Buddhism.

-Phoebe Snow suffered a cerebral hemorrhage on January 19, 2010, and slipped into a coma, enduring bouts of blood clots, pneumonia and congestive heart failure.
+Snow suffered a cerebral hemorrhage on January 19, 2010, and slipped into a coma.
 She died on April 26, 2011, at age 60 in Edison, New Jersey.